-One variety of vegetable per entry.
-A maximum of three entries per competitor).

-146. POTATO IN A POT, this class should be entered at FosseWay Garden Centre from 1st March - 30th April, where you will receive a pot and seed potato.
+- 145. HOME GROWN VEGETABLE(S).
+One variety of vegetable per entrant, maximum 3 entries per competitor. - 146.
+POTATO IN A POT, this class should be entered at Blue Diamond Fosseway Garden Centre from 1st March - 30th April, where you will receive a pot and seed potato.
 When delivered to the Home and Garden Marquee, the potatoes must still be in the soil in the pot.
-The potatoes will be emptied out and weighed publicly, The heaviest crop wins.
+The potatoes will be emptied out and weighed publicly, the heaviest crop wins.
 The potatoes can be collected after 5.30PM.